sohanatrana/sohanatrana/README.md

 ### My learning journey has been comprehensive, covering a wide array of cybersecurity domains:

 🌐 Internet Networking & Protocols: Solid understanding of network fundamentals.
-🐧 Kali Linux Mastery: Proficient in navigating and utilizing the powerful Kali Linux environment.
+🐧 Kali Linux Mastery: Proficient in navigating and utilizing the powerful Kali Linux environment.</br>

 ## 🛠️ Bug Bounty & Security Tools: